yashpola/AlgoRepo/README.md

 # AlgoRepo

-Updated as at: <u>29/10/2024</u>
+Updated as at: <u>04/02/2025</u>

 This repository is a collection of the data structures and algorithms (DSA) I implemented to both enhance theoretical learning as well as log some coding practice.
-The primary languages of this repository will be (in-order) Python, Java, and C++.
+The primary language of this repository will be Python.

 An index of the DSA I've explored till the updated date will be maintained in this README.

 ### Data Structures

-Directed & Undirected Simple Graphs (Trivial 2D Adjacency Matrix representation)
+Simple Graphs (Trivial 2D Adjacency Matrix representation)

 ### Algorithms

-##### Search

-Breadth-First (Graph) Search (BFS)
-Depth-First (Graph) Search (DFS)

 ##### Flow

 Maximum Network Flow

+##### Search

+Breadth-First Search (BFS)
+Depth-First Search (DFS)

+##### Matching

+Maximum Bipartite Matching